 - Enjoyable to live in – a dry, warm, and lower running cost house makes a home more enjoyable to live in.
 Often good design can also reduce noise and glare.

 - Has less impact on the environment – a house that is designed, constructed and operated (through sustainable household practices) can minimize the total environmental impacts by helping to conserve resources and producing less waste.

 If you are planning on building or renovating, there are many choices available to you to achieve a sustainable home.
-These everyday choices in materials and design really do make a difference to the long term sustainability of our houses.
+These choices in materials and design really do make a difference to the long-term sustainability of houses.
 With planning and good management, no matter where you live, you can design, build, renovate, maintain and run a sustainable home.